-All the caveats listed in this section are resolved in release 8.3(8).
+All the caveats listed in this section are resolved in Release 8.3(8).

-Serial interfaces configured with discovery mode never become operational.
-[CSCdi09532] This does not affect the user .
-Software clean up.
-[CSCdi09787]

-AppleTalk Packets cannot be fast switched between MEC Ethernet controllers and HSSI serial controllers when the Ethernet interface is running Phase I AppleTalk, and the HSSI interface is running Phase II AppleTalk.
+- Serial interfaces configured with discovery mode never become operational.
+This will be resolved in a future release.
+[CSCdi09532] - AppleTalk packets cannot be fast switched between MEC Ethernet controllers and HSSI serial controllers, when the Ethernet interface is running Phase I AppleTalk, and the HSSI interface is running Phase II AppleTalk.
+This problem will be fixed in a future release.
 [CSCdi09818]